orkhanahmadov/cbar-currency/README.md

 $cbar = new CBAR('01.05.2019'); // this will fetch rates for 01.05.2019
 ```

-You can access currency rate as class property with uppercase currency codes:
+You can get currency rate by accessing it with with uppercase currency code:

 ```php
 $cbar->EUR; // returns EUR rate
 ```

-You can change date for a new date by calling ``for()`` method without re-instantiating class:
+You can change date for a new date by calling ``for()`` method without instantiating new class:

 ```php
 $cbar->for('25.04.2019'); // this will fetch rates for 25.04.2019